-Leadership in this context is not about pursuing a lot of haphazard, so-called high visibility initiatives.
-It will require a holistic, full-scale sustainability strategy that not only addresses your company’s own carbon footprint, but also aims to help customers ease their more pressing sustainability concerns.
-After-sales service can be the ideal first step for industrial manufacturers to do just this – and the time to act is now.
-Here are the five actions Deloitte recommend to kickstart your transformation journey:
+Leadership in this context is less about pursuing a lot of haphazard, so-called high-visibility initiatives and more about adopting a holistic, full-scale sustainability strategy.
+After sales service can be the ideal first step for manufacturers of equipment and machinery to do just this – and the time to act is now.
+Here are the five actions we recommend to kickstart your transformation journey:

 Re-calibrate your service ambitions – determine whether service is an essential part of your sustainability strategy

 Verify your sustainability bonafides – find out exactly how sustainable your services and operations really are

 Define future services and set actionable priorities – pinpoint which operations need to improve and define which new sustainable services you want to offer

 Break them down into initiatives and actions – start to derive initiatives and actions that will address critical areas and move you towards the future sustainable service operation you want

 Draw a roadmap and start with step one – Design your roadmap and make it happen – what initiatives do you need to tackle, in what order and with what resources?